For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via arnoldscountrykitchen.com

 As chef and owner Kahlil Arnold says, “It’s the melting pot of Nashville.”
-You’re as likely to see a country music star as a volunteer from the nearby homeless shelter in line.
+As you wait in line, you’re as likely to see a country music star as you are a volunteer from the nearby homeless shelter.
 Still, it’s the attention to quality ingredients and the love poured into each dish that keeps people coming back to this James Beard Award–winning Music City star.

 The Garcia family first came to the forefront of Fort Worth’s food scene in 1935 with the opening of Joe T. Garcia’s.
-The memorabilia peppered throughout the James Beard Award–winning restaurant plays homage to that history, as do the original recipes featured on the menu today.
+The memorabilia peppered throughout the James Beard Award–winning restaurant pays homage to that history, as do the original recipes still featured on the menu today.
 Mainstays include classic fajitas, enchiladas, chimichangas and the extra-strong trademark margarita (two per guest is the limit!).
-Soak up the mild Texas weather on the oversize patio, which is overflowing with bright flowers and features a picturesque water fountain.
-Not from around here?
-Plan a Texas road trip, and stop in as you pass through.
+Soak up the mild Texas weather on the oversize patio, which overflows with bright flowers and features a picturesque water fountain.

 The Blue Benn Diner